 In developing their theory of internationalization Johanson and Vahlne (1977) assert that uncertainty in international markets is reduced through actual operations in foreign markets (experiential knowledge) rather than through the acquisition of objective knowledge.
-They suggest that it is direct experience with international markets that increases the likelihood of committing extra resources to foreign markets.
+They suggest that it is direct experience with international markets that increases the likelihood of committing extra resources to foreign markets (Sanchez-Peinado et al., 2007; Chen and Mujtaba, 2007).